Skip to content

 Talk to your AI · free

-Adds UPG to Claude Code, Cursor, or any MCP-compatible AI.
+Install once, then run upg mcp setup to wire up Claude Code, Cursor, or any MCP client.
 Your graph lives in a local .upg file you control.

 Build on it · TypeScript